I am smart, I use automated backup plugins for my website – Are you saying this to yourself?

 What are the best backup plugins for WordPress?

 Ans: Well, there are many plugins with good reputations for WordPress site backup.
-Among all these plugins, we honestly think these 3 plugins stand out from the crowd in terms of providing serious responsibility of taking backups.
+Among all these plugins, we honestly think these 3 plugins stand out from the crowd in terms of providing serious responsibility for taking backups.

 These 3 plugins are –